Spinal Decompression at Alabama Chiropractic Spine and Joint Clinic

 Back pain can interrupt your daily activities and make it difficult to enjoy life.
 Spinal decompression is one of the strategies a chiropractor can use to help relieve your pain.
 If you are looking for a chiropractor in Florence, please consider the Alabama Chiropractic Spine and Joint Clinic; we offer not only spinal decompression but other services.

 Spinal decompression is a specialized type of traction, as noted in WebMD.
 The anatomy of the spine is such that if the spine is compressed on itself, the cartilage cushions between the vertebrae can protrude into the spinal canal.
-Nerves can become compressed and irritated, causing back pain or making it worse.
-The concept behind spinal decompression is to gently stretch the spine to relieve that pressure.
-The therapy helps oxygen, water, and nutrient fluids move into the discs, which helps promote healing.
+Nerves can become compressed and irritated, causing back pain and various other symptoms such as leg pain, numbness, tingling, irritability, increased stress, poor ability to sleep, lack of focus, muscle weakness, and many others.
+The therapy helps oxygen, water, and new nutrients move into the discs, which helps promote healing.

 Conditions Treated by Spinal Decompression

 Chiropractors use this therapy in addition to other treatments such as manual adjustments, massage, dry needling, stem cell therapy, and physical therapy.
 It may also be combined with electrical stimulation, ultrasound, heat or cold therapy.
 Some of the conditions for which this treatment may be effective include:

 - Neck pain

 - Sciatica – pain, tingling or weakness that runs down the leg

 - Posterior facet syndrome – worn spinal joints